matheusdantas-md/automacao-sccm-instaladores/README.md

 ## Overview

-This project automates the download and organization of software installers in SCCM, using Winget to fetch the latest versions.
-It checks if a new version is available and, if so, downloads and organizes the files automatically.
-Later, a second script will be developed to deploy these applications in SCCM without manual intervention.
+This project automates the download, organization, and deployment of software installers in SCCM, using Winget to fetch the latest versions.
+It checks if a new version is available and, if so, downloads, organizes the files automatically, and deploys the applications in SCCM without manual intervention.

 ## Features